mort-gh/zoom-nodejs/README.md

 - Initialize our first view (DONE)
 - Create a room id (DONE)
 - Add the ability to view our own Video (DONE)
-- Add the ability to allow others to stream their video
+- Add the ability to allow others to stream their video (DONE)
 - Add styling
 - Add the ability to create message
 - Add mute button